 Summary: Unemployment rate peaked in Larimer County in April and Weld County in June.
 After rising about 8 percentage points higher than the monthly average in 2019, unemployment steadily declined aside from periodic, seasonal upticks.
-Both counties are now a percentage point or less above their pre-Pandemic lows.
+As of May 2023, both counties are slightly above their pre-Pandemic levels.